amunro93/CircuitPython1/README.md

 ## Hello CircuitPython
 ### Description
-In this Assingment I was able to get the Metro Express board working, and I coded a fade between with a built in LED.
+In this Assingment I was able to get the Metro Express board working, and I coded a fade between yellow and blue with a built in LED.

+### Code

 ## CircuitPython Servo
 ## CircuitPython LCD